What is the Water Quality in Delano, California?

 Learn more from How’s My Waterway

 See below for what you can do to improve Delano’s water.

-Information about water quality in Delano can be surprising and downright scary.
+Information about water quality in Delano can be surprising.

 - Use Berkey filters with activated carbon to filter out at least 86.4% of contaminants in your drinking water.